 What goes into a game engine?
 Well, building a game engine isn’t easy work; if it were so, everybody and their brother would have done so.
 Instead, it takes time and patience, something that a lot of gamers, (myself certainly included), can sometimes have a short supply of.

 Making a game engine could be an extremely interesting and beneficial asset to your development portfolio.
-How impressive would it be to see under someone’s projects that they were/are developing or made a game engine?!
+How impressive would it be to see under someone’s projects that they were/are developing or making a game engine?!
 I kneel before them in awe.

 You need to have a good grasp of what engines are.
 For example, you might get things mixed up.
 Is OpenGL a game engine?
 No, it’s more of a graphics renderer, not an engine.